Stowe House: The Temple-Grenville family

 Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos (10 September 1823 – 26 March 1889), usually shortened to Richard Temple-Grenville, was a British statesman of the 19th century, and a close friend and subordinate of Benjamin Disraeli.
 He was styled Marquess of Chandos until the death of his father in 1861.

 With the death of the third Duke of Buckingham and Chandos in 1889, there remained no heirs-male to the dukedom, so it became extinct.
 After which ownership of the estate was separated from the title Earl Temple of Stowe which passed by special remainder in the letters patent, creating it through the female line to a nephew of the 3rd Duke William Temple-Gore-Langton, the son of Lady Anna Eliza Mary Grenville sister of the 3rd Duke.
 The fall of the family engendered Lord Rosebery's comment "The glories of the House, built up with so much care and persistence, vanished like a snow wreath".

 After the death of her father the 3rd Duke, Lady Mary Morgan-Grenville tried to sell house and estate for £200,000, but nobody wished to buy it.
 It was then rented until 1894 after which the house remained unoccupied until 1901 when Lady Mary returned as a widow, her husband Major Luis Morgan-Grenville having died in 1896 and she lived in the house until 1908 when she passed it onto her unmarried son as he came of age at 21.

 The last inheritor of the estate, Rev. Luis C.F.T.
 Morgan-Grenville, due to prodigious debts, sold the house, gardens and part of the park in 1921 to a Mr Harry Shaw for £50,000 who intended to present the house to the nation.
 But being unable to pay for an endowment to maintain the building it was sold again in 1922 to the governors of what became Stowe School.
 This opened on 11 May 1923.
 The rest of the estate was sold as separate lots.
 Clough Williams-Ellis purchased the Grand Avenue to prevent its felling to create building plots.
-Later he gave it to the school.
+Then, in 1924, a group of 106 Old Etonians purchased the Avenue from Williams-Ellis, before gifting the Avenue's title deeds to the newly founded Stowe School as a first anniversary gift.
 The gardens remained in the ownership of the School until 1989 when an anonymous donor provided funds for an endowment and the National Trust assumed ownership.
 In 1997 the ownership of the house passed to the Stowe House Preservation Trust, the major aim of which is to restore the building.